 Data protection legislation is also becoming increasingly common in the United States at both the federal and state level.
 For example, in June 2018, the State of California enacted the CCPA, which came into effect on January 1, 2020.
-The CCPA requires, among other things, companies that collect personal information about California residents to make new disclosures to those residents about their data collection, use and sharing practices, allows residents to opt out of certain data sharing with third parties, and provides a new cause of action for data breaches.
-However, the California Privacy Rights Act ("CPRA"), certified by the California Secretary of State to appear as a ballot initiative, was passed by Californians during the November 3, 2020 election.
-The CPRA, which will come into effect on January 1, 2023 (with a look back to January 2022), amends and expands the CCPA to add additional disclosure obligations (including an obligation to disclose retention periods or criteria for categories of personal information), grant consumers additional rights (including rights to correct their data, limit the use and disclosure of sensitive personal information, and opt out of the sharing of personal information for certain targeted behavioral advertising purposes), and establishes a privacy enforcement agency known as the California Privacy Protection Agency ("CPPA").
+The CCPA requires, among other things, companies that collect personal information about California residents to make new disclosures to those residents about their data collection, use and sharing practices, allows residents to exercise certain rights regarding their personal information (including the right to opt out of certain data sharing with third parties), and provides a private right of action for data breaches.
+In addition, the California Privacy Rights Act ("CPRA"), which came into effect on January 1, 2023

+(with a look back to January 2022), amends and expands the CCPA to add additional disclosure obligations (including an obligation to disclose retention periods or criteria for categories of personal information), grant consumers additional rights (including rights to correct their data, limit the use and disclosure of sensitive personal information, and opt out of the sharing of personal information for certain targeted behavioral advertising purposes), and establishes a privacy enforcement agency known as the California Privacy Protection Agency ("CPPA").
 The CPPA will serve as California's chief privacy regulator, which will likely result in greater regulatory activity and enforcement in the privacy area.
-Other states have also considered or are considering privacy laws similar to the CCPA.
+Additional comprehensive data privacy laws have become effective in Colorado, Utah, Virginia and Connecticut, and in 2024, data privacy laws in Florida, Oregon, Montana and Texas will take effect creating an evolving climate for data privacy compliance obligations and risks.
+Five other states (Delaware, Iowa, New Jersey, Tennessee and Indiana) have similar comprehensive data privacy laws set to become effective by 2026.
 Additionally, the Federal Trade Commission and many state attorneys general are interpreting federal and state consumer protection laws to impose standards for the online collection, use, dissemination and security of data.
 The scope and interpretation of data privacy and cybersecurity regulations continues to evolve, and we believe that the adoption of increasingly restrictive regulations in this area is likely in the near future within the U.S. at both state and federal levels.
 The burdens imposed by the CCPA, the CPRA and other similar laws that may be enacted at the federal and state level may require us to modify our data processing practices and policies and to incur substantial costs in order to investigate, comply and defend against potential private class-action litigation.